projectcs13/workflow/README.md

 Workflow
 ========

-Guides and ideas of how we should use Github
+Guides and ideas of how we should use Github.
+Feel free to play around with the demo-repository, following this guide.

 Overview
 ========